lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

-* __Problem:__ When a function alone assumes the responsibility of handling multiple possibilities of different errors returned by the same API endpoint, this function can become confusing.
+* __Problem:__ When a function assumes the responsibility of handling multiple errors returned by the same API endpoint, it can become confusing.

 * __Example:__ An example of this code smell is when a function uses the ``case`` control-flow structure to handle these multiple variations of response types from an endpoint.
-This practice can make it long and low readable, as shown next.
+This practice can make the function more complex long and difficult to understand, as shown next.

   ```elixir
   def get_customer(customer_id) do